What are the four statutory categories of invention recognized by the USPTO?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The four statutory categories of invention recognized by the USPTO are indeed process, machine, manufacture, and composition of matter.
-This classification stems from 35 U.S.C. § 101, which defines what is patentable.
+The four statutory categories of invention recognized by the USPTO are process, machine, manufacture, and composition of matter.
+This classification is established in Title 35 of the United States Code, which defines what types of inventions can be patented.

 Subscribe